-Have students take water samples at a local body of water and soil samples on the banks or other land areas.
-Have students analyze the data and share it with the appropriate environmental contacts.
-Students can then research how they can help to treat pollution.
+Take water samples at a local body of water and soil samples on the banks or other land areas.
+Analyze the data and share it with the appropriate environmental contacts.
+Then research how they can help to treat pollution.

 - Research "rooftop gardens" and where they are needed.